psychemedia/storytelling-notes/and-the-girl-played-on.md

 Anwen packed a small bag, said goodbye to her mother, and promised to return.

 As evening came, the sky went red.
 Anwen walked towards a small hill.
-At the bottom of the hill, a cottage.
-At the top of the hill, a tree with seven spindly branches.
+At the bottom of the hill was a cottage.
+Behind, at the top of the hill, a tree with seven spindly branches.
 Hanging from each branch, a single leaf.

 An old woman came out of the cottage, "Night is coming, and this is no place for one such as you.
 Come in, come in", and before she knew it, Anwen was bustled inside the old woman's cottage.
 And a strange cottage it was.

 One half of the room was as you might expect: a fire, a table, a comfortable chair; but the other half was a pigsty.
 Literally.
-A small gate cornered it off, and there, in the corner. was a wild boar.
+A small gate cornered it off, and there, in the corner, was a wild boar.

 As soon as it saw Anwen, it squealed, and scuffed at the ground, and shook the chain around its neck.